Rastafari: Exile in Babylon

-Rastafari teaches that the black African diaspora are exiles living in "Babylon", a term which it applies to Western society.
-For Rastas, European colonialism and global capitalism are regarded as manifestations of Babylon, while police and soldiers are viewed as its agents.
-The term "Babylon" is adopted because of its Biblical associations.
-In the Old Testament, Babylon is the Mesopotamian city where the Israelites were held captive, exiled from their homeland, between 597 and 538 BCE; Rastas compare the exile of the Israelites in Mesopotamia to the exile of the African diaspora outside Africa.
-Rastas perceive the exile of the black African diaspora in Babylon as an experience of great suffering, with the term "suffering" having a significant place in Rasta discourse.
+Rastafari teaches that the black African diaspora are exiles living in "Babylon", a term it applies to Western society.
+For Rastas, European colonialism and global capitalism are manifestations of Babylon, with police and soldiers as its agents.
+The term "Babylon" is adopted by Rastas because of its Biblical associations.
+In the Old Testament, Babylon is the Mesopotamian city where the Israelites were held captive, exiled from their homeland, in the 6th century BCE; Rastas compare the Israelites' exile to that of the African diaspora outside Africa.
+Rastas perceive this exile as an experience of great suffering, with the term "suffering" having significance in Rasta discourse.

 Rastas view Babylon as being responsible for both the Atlantic slave trade, which removed enslaved Africans from their continent, and ongoing poverty in the African diaspora.
-Rastas believe Biblical scripture explains the Atlantic slave trade, and that the enslavement, exile, and exploitation of black Africans was punishment for failing to live up to their status as Jah's chosen people.
-Many Rastas, adopting a Pan-Africanist ethos, have criticised the division of Africa into nation-states, regarding this as a Babylonian development, and are often hostile to capitalist resource extraction from the continent.
-Rastas seek to delegitimise and destroy Babylon, something often conveyed in the Rasta aphorism "Chant down Babylon".
-Rastas often expect the white-dominated society to dismiss their beliefs as false, and when this happens they see it as confirmation of the correctness of their faith.
+They believe Biblical scripture explains the Atlantic slave trade, and that the enslavement, exile, and exploitation of black Africans was punishment for failing to live up to their status as Jah's chosen people.
+Many Rastas, adopting a Pan-Africanist ethos, have criticised Africa's division into nation-states, regarding this as a Babylonian development, as well as capitalist resource extraction from the continent.
+Rastas seek to delegitimise and destroy Babylon, a sentiment conveyed in the Rasta aphorism "Chant down Babylon".
+Rastas often expect white-dominated society to dismiss their beliefs as false, and when this happens they see it as confirmation of the correctness of their faith.

 Return to Zion

 Rastas view Zion as an ideal to which they aspire.
 As with "Babylon", this term comes from the Bible, where it refers to an idealised Jerusalem.
-Rastas use "Zion" either for Ethiopia specifically or for Africa more broadly.
+Rastas use "Zion" either for Ethiopia or for Africa more broadly.
 Many Rastas use the term "Ethiopia" as a synonym for Africa, following its usage in English translations of the Bible.
 Rastas in Ghana, for instance, describe themselves as already living within "Ethiopia".
-Other Rastas apply the term "Zion" to Jamaica or they use it to describe a state of mind.
-Rastas believe that Africa, as the Promised Land, will allow them to escape the domination and degradation they experience in Babylon.
+Other Rastas apply the term "Zion" to Jamaica or use it to describe a state of mind.